tom-sather/domain-validator/README.md

 4. Common parking page patterns (Whois lookup, related searches, etc.)
 5. Registration placeholder page detection

+## Understanding Results

+The expanded CSV format provides more granular information to help identify potential false positives:

+- If a domain has **MX RECORD = True** but **SITE LIVE = False**, it's marked as "Risky" since it may still be used for email even without a website
+- Domains with **PARKED DOMAIN = True** are always "Invalid" regardless of other factors
+- Domains need both DNS records and a live site to be marked "Valid"

 ## Troubleshooting

 If you encounter false positives/negatives, you can adjust: